9.6 Termination and Non-Renewal Appeal Procedure

 - Acknowledgment of Notice of Appeal

 As soon as practicable after receipt of the Notice of Appeal and completion of the examination of legal sufficiency, the Respondent shall send a letter to the Appellant acknowledging timely receipt and the legal sufficiency of the Notice of Appeal.
-This subsection shall not apply if the Notice of Appeal was untimely or legally insufficient.
+This section shall not apply if the Notice of Appeal was untimely or legally insufficient.

 - Setting of Hearing Date